KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 - If you would like to customize any of the options, then press the arrow next to the toggle switch button if available.
 - Installing items from the portal **may take a long time**.

+!!! note

-> **Note**: If you only check a few items in a category, then it will only install those selected items.
+    If you only check a few items in a category, then it will only install those selected items.
 The switch is only toggled to install **everything** in that category.

 !!! attention